WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 #### Who did you help this month?
 * Lots of people with proposals & ideas & budgets
+  * KW: Yes you did! 🙏
 * GaSh prep for management meeting
 * GS with last minute presentation to Enrichment Students
+  * KW: Fantastic!
+Phew!
 * KP/AM on some tasks for AIM
+  * KW: Thank you!
 * MR keeping on track with plan for budget
+  * KW: Well done - really valuable!
 * Light lab support when people were swamped
+  * KW: Thank you!

 #### Who helped you this month?
 * PK with advice on progressing some work tasks
+  * KW: Phew!
+Thank you!
 * AG with Flexigrant help!
 I would have found it eventually but so pleased she was able to help
+  * KW: Also SO helpful!
 * MS with developing workshop ideas and materials + good chats about longer term plans
+  * KW: Great stuff!
 * CM on PM advice
+  * KW: :raised_hands:

 #### What did you achieve?
 * Parliamentary Inquiry workshop - overall pleased with how that turned out and glad we tried a different structure to encourage participation
+  * KW: I really loved it - well done!
 * Open Research Lunch & Learn presentation on Monday
+  * KW: So glad you gave this - thank you!
 * TW CM role now finally live! ✨
+  * KW: Excellent!
 * We ran an open call for TPS leadership volunteers & got >5 applications!
+  * KW: YES WE DID!
+WOOOOO!

 #### What bought you joy this month?
 * TPS Coffees are going really well - like the mix of chats + presentations.
 Aiming at 2 "themed/presentation" coffees a month + some general ones
+  * KW: Yes - agree - loving these short opportunities to connect ☕
 * Enjoyed developing the workshop idea for the Parliamentary Inquiry
 * Week off in the Lake District which was good for a proper reset
 * Have some days where I feel entirely on top of things 😅
+  * KW: WHAT IS THAT LIKE I AM CURIOUS TO KNOW 😜 (But also - YAY - well done!)
 * Implementation of TPS status slides in leadership meetings seems to be working
+  * KW: Really liking the slides - well done.
+  * Lets add Skills in as a box for BM to complete.

 #### What did you struggle with?
 * Last minute TPS leadership rush this week due to technology fail/unfamiliarity - caused people stress and me extra work 😒
+  * KW: Ah, so sad.
+Lesson learned: flexigrant sucks?
+I feel like people before you have come to similar conclusions 😭
 * Finished my lunch & learn presentation & immediately thought of several things I could have done better, despite good feedback
 * Problems with an internal system 💻 + communication
 * Still chasing some people and a bit out of ideas on how to generate a response without hassling them
+  * KW: I've sent a chaser 🤞
 * A contract :(
+  * KW: I'm glad you've got support on this - how frustrating.

 #### What would you like to work on next week?
 * EPSRC calls - check we're on track as co-Is